fspacheco/computer-vision-demo/docs/TUTORIAL.md

 ![Count beans!](count-red-beans-image.png?raw=true)

-There are more advanced techniques to apply, but I hope you've learning the basics with this tutorial.
+There are more advanced techniques to apply, but I hope you've learned the basics with this tutorial.